hybris/raml-validation-proxy/README.md

 A lot of RESTful services using [RESTful API Modeling Language][8] to define their APIs.
 This service utilizes RESTful services test harness to verify if implementation follows API contract.

-It creates http proxy to record requests and then generates json report.
+It creates http proxy to record requests and responses from oryginal service.
+After the tests json report can be generated.

 It is built on [Vert.x][7] embedded server with Java 8 and [Maven](http://maven.apache.org/).